 Both Annex D and Annex F are to be used in gatekeeper routed environments.
 Annex I of H.235 enhances the Baseline Security Profile (Annex D, section 3.3.1.1) as well as the Hybrid Security Profile (Annex F, section 3.3.1.3) with the option to be applied in an environment were direct routed calls (endpoint to endpoint) are performed using the gatekeeper for address resolution.
 Since endpoints do not possess a shared secret from scratch, a Kerberos-like approach is taken to establish a shared secret between the communicating endpoints.
 This is done using the admission phase from the calling endpoint and the call signaling between the calling and the called endpoint.
-The gatekeeper serves in this scenario also as the key distribution center (KDC), issuing two "tickets" (tokens), one containing the key material secured with the caller's encryption keys are derived form the shared secret between the caller and the gatekeeper using a pseudo random function (PRF), which is also defined by H.235 Annex I. The PRF is basically the same as used in TLS.
+The gatekeeper serves in this scenario also as the key distribution center (KDC), issuing two "tickets" (tokens), one containing the key material secured with the caller's encryption key and the other one secured with the called party encryption key.
+The encryption keys are derived form the shared secret between the caller and the gatekeeper using a pseudo random function (PRF), which is also defined by H.235 Annex I. The PRF is basically the same as used in TLS.